chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

   readable as possible.
 * **Conditional test logic** - test contains logic which does not need to be executed.
 It clutters the code, and makes it harder to follow and maintain.
-Here a differentiation is needed - we are talking about execution logic here, not the infrastructure code of the test itself (eg. used for avoiding duplicates).
+Here a differentiation is needed - we are talking about execution logic here, not the infrastructure code of the test itself (e.g. used for avoiding duplicates).
 * **Hard to test code** - it's simply the code, that suffers from bad architecture/design, and therefore testing it is hard - usual culprits are **tight-coupling**, **asynchronous code** or **untestable test code** (meaning the test code itself is hard to read and understand)